curly60e/pyblock/README.md

 # python-blockclock v0.1.0
 Bitcoin Blockclock

-A simple Python Block Clock to check the Blockcain information.
+A simple Python Block Clock to check the Blockchain information.

 ## Dependences